 I am a literary and cultural critic who specializes in intellectual history and U.S. autobiographical writing in the nineteenth and twentieth centuries.
-I use formalist, theoretical, and computational (sometimes called "digital humanities") approaches to answer persistent intellectual problems.
-My broader intellectual interests include phenomenological accounts of lived experience and how early psychology, sociology, and historiography contributed to and were influenced by literary accounts of the self.
+I use formalist, theoretical, and computational (sometimes called "digital humanities" or "cultural analytics") approaches to answer persistent intellectual problems.
+I am thus also interested in the critical analysis of twentieth-century and contemporary computation methods including machine learning, computer vision, and various approaches to text and data mining.

 My most recent book, Critical Digital Humanities: The Search for a Methodology (University of Illinois Press, 2019), establishes a new theoretical paradigm for the digital humanities through a reading of new computer-aided techniques that are increasingly used in the humanities, including machine learning and text mining, in relation to literary hermeneutics and critical theory.

 “Critical Digital Humanities brings hermeneutic philosophy, literary theory (high and low, surface and deep) to bear on research in the field of digital humanities, from machine learning to sentiment analysis.
 This book goes beyond mere critique, effectively and thoroughly interrogating the extent to which algorithmic tools extend humanists' interpretive goals.
 It should be required reading not only for those interested in limits of computational methodologies but also for digital humanities scholars and students who are analyzing digital texts and building digital tools for future research.”

 ―Laura Mandell, author of Breaking the Book: Print Humanities in the Digital Age

 “In this artfully crafted, elegantly written monograph, Dobson deploys his

 acumen as a literary theorist to show how everything touching computational